By Rick Held

 The next task was to get the next mayor to do the same thing, at one last candidate forum.

 The Equity Vote

 While candidates Mannis and Kincannnon both committed to generally supporting the Equity Framework, the differences in the level of commitment between the two candidates was not lost on too many observers.
-Just one emblematic example was the Mannis response to a request to advocate for a low-income representative on the Knoxville Utilities Board.
-Mannis assured everyone that he would make sure that whoever he approved for the position “understands the needs and viewpoints of low-income customers.”
-Kincannnon committed to not only making sure an actual low-income member got appointed, but would also work to create a new, permanent seat on the KUB board explicitly reserved for a low-income representative.
+Emblematic was the Mannis response to a request to advocate for a low-income representative on the Knoxville Utilities Board.
+Mannis stated he would make sure that whoever he approved for the position “understands the needs and viewpoints of low-income customers.”
+Kincannnon committed to not only making sure an actual low-income member got appointed, but would also work to create a new, permanent seat on the KUB board, reserved for a low-income representative.

 One group of observers paying particular attention to the candidates’ KUB answers was SACE.
 Their year-long campaign to freeze KUB fees was just the beginning of a long-term strategy to move KUB’s low-income energy efficiency and solar programs out of sideshow status and into the utility’s mainstream energy portfolio.
 It was not a hard choice for the SACE political action arm to endorse Kincannon, which translated into door-to-door deployment of canvass teams in East Knoxville in the final weeks of the campaign to get out the vote for Indya.